Citation in Community-Engaged Scholarship

 - Leadership frameworks

-The advanced seminar is intended to be taken concurrently with or immediately following work on the capstone project in order for the academic citation in community-engaged scholarship to be achieved.
+This advanced one credit seminar will work with students currently implementing their capstone project.
+Students will work in a cohort model to discuss their individual projects providing feedback and encouragement.
+The course will offer additional advanced topics related to the student's capstone topic areas.
+This seminar is intended to be taken concurrently with or immediately following work on the capstone project in order for the academic citation in community-engaged scholarship to be achieved.

 The community-engaged capstone project is an extended project conceived of and executed by the student under the joint supervision of a Rochester faculty member and a leader of a non-academic partner organization.
 The project should address the needs of under-served communities beyond campus.